The List, Pt. 2: N-Z

 Petit Alep, 191 Jean-Talon E., 270-9361 (Little Italy)—Petit Alep plays the younger, hipper, and, yes, smaller sibling to Restaurant Alep’s grander, more stately surroundings (which we’ve yet to experience firsthand).
 Their Syrian menu is very good and very reasonably priced, and the atmosphere is informal and fun. $ (2007)

-Pho Bac 97, 1016 St Laurent Blvd.
+Pho Bac 97, a.k.a.
+Pho Bac, 1016 St Laurent Blvd.
 (Chinatown)—No question about it: this is our favorite phô specialist in town.
 Their broth is rich in flavor and their thinly-sliced steak is unbeatable.
 No frills Vietnamese soul food.
-See ”Pho Bac 97” and ”Pho #7,” our second and third posts (!). $ (2008)
+See ”Pho Bac 97” and ”Pho #7,” our second and third posts (!). $ (2009)

-Pho Tay Ho, 6414 St-Denis, 273-5627 (Little Italy)—Pho Tay Ho has jumped into our Top Three when it comes to Montreal Vietnamese.
+Pho Tay Ho, 6414 St-Denis, 273-5627 (Little Italy)—Pho Tay Ho long ago became our #1 Vietnamese joint.
 Want to know why?
-Check out their seafood pho, their grilled pork bún (which comes complete with a massive array of accompaniments: noodles, salad greens, marinated vegetables, limes, herbs, galangal root, etc.), or their Vietnamese steak tartare.
+Mostly because of their outstanding selection of bún (most of which come complete with a massive array of accompaniments: noodles, salad greens, marinated vegetables, limes, herbs, galangal root, etc.).
 Need to know more?
-Read this review. $ (2009)
+Read this review. $ (2013) AEB

 Porc Meilleur, 7070 Henri-Julien, 276-4872 (Little Italy)—As their name claims, the folks at Porc Meilleur distribute some of the best pork products in the city (they raise, butcher, and smoke their own hogs on a farm somewhere outside of Montreal) from their little Jean-Talon Market storefront.
 Recommended: maple-smoked bacon and lardons, hams.